 Indeed, this game between Ellsworth/Sumner and Yarmouth was filled with the hard hits, big plays, community camaraderie and general excitement that have long made high school football an American tradition.
 Whereas those things mattered to the players, coaches and fans present, the number of players on the field did not.

 Yarmouth outlasted Ellsworth/Sumner 20-14 on Friday in a game that marked the start of the inaugural season of eight-man football for both programs.
 The game gave everyone in attendance a taste of what eight-man football is all about, and for both coaches, the initial response was overwhelmingly positive.

 “It’s the same thing,” Ellsworth/Sumner head coach Duane Crawford said.
 “The fundamentals, the rules, the feeling of the game, none of those things are different.”

-As the first game played in the new eight-man classification’s large-school division, this encounter was a much-anticipated one from the very beginning.
-Ellsworth/Sumner fans packed the stadium hill from top to bottom to catch a glimpse of the action, and Yarmouth had a strong contingency of its own with many fans in navy blue making the 150-mile trip.
+As one of the first games played in the new eight-man classification’s large-school division, this encounter was a much-anticipated one from the very beginning.
+Ellsworth/Sumner fans packed the stadium hill from top to bottom to catch a glimpse of the action, and Yarmouth had a strong contingency of its own with plenty of fans in navy blue making the 150-mile trip.